acenet-arc/cloud_from_a_to_z/_episodes/12a-day2-install-mysql.md

 In my case, `apt` installed an additional 20 software packages and libraries in order to fulfill various required MySQL application dependencies.

 During the installation, you will be prompted -- repeatedly -- to set a password for the MySQL administrative 'root' user.
-(This is not to be confused with the operating system's root user account.)
-You can leave this blank and select `<Ok>` because, later on, we will execute a script which allows us to better secure our MySQL environment.
+(This is not to be confused with Ubuntu's 'root' user account.)
+You should leave this blank and select `<Ok>` because, later on, we will execute a script which allows us to better secure our MySQL environment.

 ## Fixing the MySQL 'root' account authentication scheme

-Before we do anything, we need to fix the method that Ubuntu uses to authenticate the MySQL `root` user.
-By default, Ubuntu does not configure the MySQL `root` account to use MySQL native password authentication.
-This means that you can log into Ubuntu using Ubuntu's `root` account and, when you subsequently log into MySQL, you would never be prompted for a password.
+Before we do anything, we need to fix the default method that Ubuntu uses to authenticate the MySQL 'root' user.
+By default, Ubuntu does not configure the MySQL 'root' account to use MySQL native password authentication.
+This means that you can log into Ubuntu using Ubuntu's 'root' administrator account (or use `sudo`) and then, when you subsequently log into MySQL, you would never be prompted for a password.
 We want to disable this behavior.

-To achive this, we will configure MySQL to use native password authentication for the `root` account simply by running a couple of database administrator commands.
+To achive this, we will configure MySQL to use native password authentication for its 'root' account simply by running a couple of database administrator commands.

-First log into MySQL using as `root`.
+First log into MySQL using as 'root'.

 ~~~
 $ sudo mysql -u root